alem1105/UniNotes/Terzo Anno/Primo Semestre/Cybersex/crypto_concepts.typ

 The public-key approach advantages:
 - It provides a digital signature as well as message authentication
-- It does not require the distribution of keys to communicating parties.
+- It does not require the distribution of keys to communicating parties.ù

+*DA SLIDE 19*